laminas/laminas-form/doc/book/zend.form.advanced-use-of-forms.md

 }
 ```

-If you don't want to use the custom element's FQCN, but rather a short name, as of Zend Framework
+If you don't want to use the custom element's FQCN, but rather a short name, as of Laminas
-2.1 you can do so by adding them to the `Zend\Form\FormElementManager` plugin manager by utilising
+2.1 you can do so by adding them to the `Laminas\Form\FormElementManager` plugin manager by utilising
 the `getFormElementConfig` function.

 > ## Warning